Tanyap27/weather-app/README.md

 # Running the App

-To run the ap in development mode go into main(weahter-app) folder and execute:
+To run the ap in development mode go into main(weather-app) folder and execute:

-npm install
+### npm install

+Installs all the required dependencies for the project

-npm start
+### npm start

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.